-The modern approach to energy-data collection is to measure and record energy consumption at short & regular intervals, like for every (15-30)minutes.
+The modern approach to energy-data collection is to measure and record energy consumption at short & regular intervals, like for every (15-30) minute.
 Detailed interval energy consumption data makes it possible to see patterns of energy waste that would be impossible to see otherwise.

-So, an Energy Management System(EMS) has a role to play here.
-It can be used to track many types of equipment like lifts, electric panels, diesel generators, etc.
+So, with our Energy Management System(EMS) we’ll be tracking all types of pieces of equipment like lifts, electric panels, diesel generators, etc.

 2. Inspection or Analysis of energy data captured

 The detailed data you have collected will be invaluable if it’s not analyzed to quantify energy-saving opportunities.